RogueAngelfire/the_horseshoe_inn_v1/README.md

 this fail.
 Apparently it is known of but I thought it would be a good idea to mention as once my project was commited it went from my initial 118 commits to 225.

+04/12/20
+I had more issues with my repository I'm not sure if it was due to a cache issue when I had to keep clearing it when my site kept flagging errors and clearing the cache got it functioning again.
+This required me to log back into all my sites.
+Commit were made but today despite a branched project dispaying all the correct information my original master did not and implied I hadn't commited for 3 days which clearly wasnt the case.
+However, the only thing I could do was in the terminal type: $ git checkout  then $ git pull I made a quick adjustment to bag html and made the commit noting this issue at the same time and evething was successful.

 # Data store integration

 # Deployment implementation